In-Home Pistol Training

 • Increased confidence under pressure

-Because of this structure, you always know exactly where you stand—and what to do next.
+Because of this structure, you always know exactly where you stand and what to do next.

-The Hidden Advantage of In-Home Pistol Training
+The Hidden Advantage of

-The biggest benefit of in-home pistol training is not convenience—it is instructional quality.
-Ranges introduce noise, movement, and time pressure, which can limit how much can be taught and observed.
+Ranges introduce noise, movement, live-fire stress, and time pressure.
+Those factors can limit how much can be taught and observed during a lesson.

 That is how real progress happens.